tomscdxvi/speer-backend-assessment/README.md

 Database used: MongoDB Atlas

-To use this application, you must enter "cd MERN" in the terminal to access the correct directory then type "npm run server" in the terminal of the ide.
+Type "npm run server" in the terminal of the ide to run the server/app.
 (My IDE choice is VS Code)

 Then in your browser, enter localhost:3000